FAQs - Dance/Movement Therapy

 What is the application process timeline?

 The preferred application deadline is March 1, but applications will be accepted through July 15.
-Once the completed application and all supporting documents are received and reviewed, applicants will be contacted to schedule a group movement assessment and interview.
+Once the completed application and all supporting documents are received and reviewed, applicants will be contacted to give in a movement submission and also schedule an in-person interview.

 Do you have rolling admissions?